SystemsApproach/sdn/uses.rst

 typically provisioned for, which is necessary to allow those networks to deal with both traffic bursts and link/switch failures.
 The Google experience with SDN is an interesting one, and shows the value of being able to customize the network.
-The following discussion with Amin Vahdat, Jennifer Rexford, and David Clark is especially insightful about the thought process in adopting SDN:
+A convesation with Amin Vahdat, Jennifer Rexford, and David Clark is especially insightful about the thought process in adopting SDN.

 .. _reading_b4:
 .. admonition:: Further Reading